italia/bootstrap-italia/README.EN.md

 New Bootstrap Italia version is a [Bootstrap 5](https://getbootstrap.com/docs/5.1/getting-started/introduction/) theme to create responsive web apps to make Italian public digital services consistent, accessible and simple to use.

-Bootstrap Italia inherits components, mixins, grid system, and anything else from Bootstrap 5, customising them accordingly to the [Italian guidelines for designing public digital services](https://docs.italia.it/italia/designers-italia/design-linee-guida-docs/).
+Bootstrap Italia inherits components, mixins, grid system, and anything else from Bootstrap 5, customising them accordingly to the [Italian guidelines for designing public digital services](https://designers.italia.it/linee-guida/) (in italian).

-The project roadmap is available in the [new Designers Italia 2022 activity plan](https://designers.italia.it/piano-attivita/).
+The project roadmap is available in the [Designers Italia 2022 activity plan](https://designers.italia.it/piano-attivita/).

 **[Check out the documentation »](https://italia.github.io/bootstrap-italia/)** (in italian)